soz223/UniBrainAssistant/README.md

 # 🧠 UniBrain‑Assistant

-A Streamlit + LangChain demo that turns a **single‑file brain MRI** into a conversational, end‑to‑end analysis workflow:
+**UniBrain‑Assistant** is an open‑source, browser‑based playground that turns a *single* structural brain MRI into a fully conversational analysis workflow.
+Drop in a NIfTI file, watch every preprocessing step unfold in real time, explore the resulting connectome interactively, and ask questions in plain English — all without leaving your web browser.

+It pairs Streamlit’s reactive UI with LangChain’s tool‑calling so you can **see**, **tweak**, and **interrogate** each stage of the pipeline:

-* skull‑stripping → affine registration → tissue segmentation → AAL
-  parcellation → graph construction → disease classification
+* skull‑stripping → affine registration → tissue segmentation → AAL parcellation → graph construction → disease classification
-* fully **interactive**: 2‑D slice viewer, 3‑D Plotly volume, heat‑map /
-  graph visualisations, one‑click downloads
+* fully **interactive**: 2‑D slice viewer, 3‑D Plotly volume, heat‑map / graph visualisations, one‑click downloads
-* **pipeline orchestration by natural‑language** – e.g.
-  `“run the pipeline without segmentation”`, `“enable network”`
+* **pipeline orchestration by natural‑language** – e.g. `run the pipeline without segmentation`, `enable network`
-* **RAG‑powered Q & A** over your outputs **and** the UniBrain paper itself
+* **RAG‑powered Q & A** over both your outputs **and** the UniBrain paper itself

 ---